 Materials and Construction

 Although the Irish Setter Ashby are half the price of a pair of Red Wing Classic Moc Toe boots, you will be surprised to learn that there is some overlap in the materials used.
 Both brands use S.B Foot Tanning leather on their uppers.
-This is a high quality leather that is made in America and known for it's time-tested durability.
+This is a high quality full-grain leather that is made in America and known for it's time-tested durability.

 Inside the boot you where you’ll see one of the main differences between Irish Setter and Red Wing Heritage boots.
 Irish Setter features a removable PU footbed.
 Removable are known to deteriorate over time and will need replacing as the boot is used and abused.